 - Track 15-1Recent developments in forensic psychiatry

-- Track 15-2Risk assessment and case studies
+- Track 15-2Risk assesment and case studies

 - Track 15-3Ethical issues in forensic psychiatry

 - Track 15-6Prevention of psychiatric disorders

 - Track 15-8Psychiatric rehabilitation